 *A single Mini 400 is excellent for "high light" planted aquariums under 20 gallons.

-The Colour Plus brings out the color of fish and plants better than any other LED available, without as much potential of unwanted algae growth due to the over use of blue emitters by some competing LED Lights.
+The Colour Plus brings out the color of fish and plants better than most other LED lights available, without as much potential of unwanted algae growth due to the over use of blue emitters by some competing LED Lights.

-Another option in LEDs for those looking for plant capable output is the PAR 38 self ballasted screw in lamps.
-It is noteworthy that not all PAR 38s are created equal as per newer generation CRee emitters at exacting 6500K daylight.
+Another option in LEDs for those looking for plant capable output is the PAR 38 self ballasted screw-in lamps.
+It is noteworthy that not all PAR 38s are created equal because newer generation Cree emitters provide exacting 6500K daylight.